By Michael Seid, Managing Director, MSA Worldwide

-Several years ago, I was invited to participate in a retailing conference put on by Management Horizons, the retail consulting arm of Price Waterhouse.
-While the phrase “Best Practices” had not yet been coined, the impact of the concept was astounding.
+I was invited to participate in a retailing conference put on by Management Horizons, the retail consulting arm of Price Waterhouse.
+While the phrase “Best Practices” was not yet widespread at the time, the impact of the concept was astounding.

 All of us in retailing had grown up with the understanding that the secret to success was great customer service.
 Yet we had all known of companies that smiled broadly to their customers, while their bankruptcy attorneys had smiled broadly at the judge.
 Success, therefore, could not simply have been defined as customer services and required a new definition – Best Practices.